 Differential diagnosis of Dowling-Degos disease

-Galli-Galli disease is a subtype of DDD and is distinguished by the additional finding of non-dyskeratotic acantholysis (Figure 3, arrow).
-Other clinical and histological features are identical to DDD.
+Galli-Galli disease is a subtype of Dowling-Degos disease and is distinguished by the additional finding of non-dyskeratotic acantholysis (Figure 3, arrow).
+Other clinical and histological features are identical to Dowling-Degos disease.

-Seborrhoeic keratosis: Some shared epidermal features however in DDD the epithelial strands extend from the epidermis and hair follicles.
+Seborrhoeic keratosis — in Dowling-Degos disease, epithelial strands extend from the epidermis and hair follicles.
 The clinical presentation is very helpful in differentiating these conditions.

-Haber syndrome: Shared histological features with DDD however the clinical presentation is distinct with facial rosacea-like lesions, pitted scars and seborrhoeic keratosis-like lesions in the trunk and flexures.
-This condition is not associated with keratin 5 mutations.
+Haber syndrome — shared histological features with Dowling-Degos disease; however, the clinical presentation is distinct with facial rosacea-like lesions, pitted scars and seborrhoeic keratosis-like lesions in the trunk and flexures.
+Haber syndrome is not associated with keratin 5 mutations.